-Wildfires scorch parts of Florida
+Wildfires scorch parts of Florida; gov. declares emergency

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

+The largest blaze right now is the one known as the Cowbell Fire in South Florida’s Big Cypress National Preserve, which has spread to more than 8,000 acres (3,200 hectares) just north of Interstate 75.

+In Pasco County, north of Tampa, voluntary evacuations were issued Monday and an emergency shelter was opened.
+The evacuation order was rescinded and the shelter closed later Monday evening but officials there are warning residents to be ready in case evacuations are again recommended.

-A Hernando County brush fire apparently sparked by lightning on Saturday had widened to 1,100 acres by Monday.
+One fire near Oviedo in central Florida over the weekend resulted in evacuations of nearly 40 homes and harrowing moments for firefighters.
+And a Hernando County brush fire apparently sparked by lightning on Saturday had widened to 1,100 acres (445 hectares) by Monday.

-The dry conditions mark sharp contrast to 2016, when the state was drenched by two hurricanes.
+The dry conditions mark a sharp contrast to 2016, when the state was drenched by two hurricanes.
+Many areas are experiencing drought and authorities said that’s a big factor in why so many wildfires have ignited.

 Information from: Tampa Bay Times (St. Petersburg, Fla.), http://www.tampabay.com.